Meet-S0ni/Jenkins-CICD/README.md

 By following these steps, you can set up and configure Jenkins to automate your CI/CD workflow for your web application.

-Feel free to customize and modify the documentation to match your specific project and requirements.